TimCares/MasterThesis/docs/thesis/experiments/transformer_shre.typ

     table.hline(),
   ),
   caption: [
+    Performance of the average median rank over 5 1k image-caption splits on the COCO test set.
-    Increasing the negative samples by using DDP improves the average median rank on the COCO test set.
+    Increasing the negative samples by using DDP improves the performance to nearly perfect scores (1.0).
   ],
 )<ddp_result_amr_comparison>